Abibubble/icecapades/README.md

 ### Lighthouse

-I tested my website using DevTools Lighthouse feature, and got these results:
+We tested our game using DevTools Lighthouse feature, and got these results:

 #### Desktop